 Connectivity: USB

-Software Compatibility: Ableton Live, Pro Tools, FL Studio
+Software Compatibility: Ableton, Logic Pro, FL Studio

 Alesis 88 Key Keyboard Piano with 480 Sounds, Speakers, USB MIDI, Carry-Bag, Stand, Headphones, Pedal and Piano Lessons for Beginners